-No long-term studies of carcinogenesis have been done with Carisoprodol, Aspirin and Codeine Phosphate Tablets.
+No long-term studies of carcinogens have been done with Carisoprodol and Aspirin

 Carisoprodol was not formally evaluated for effects on fertility.
 Published reproductive studies of carisoprodol in mice found no alteration in fertility although an alteration in reproductive cycles characterized by a greater time spent in estrus was observed at a carisoprodol dose of 1200 mg/kg/day.
 In a 13-week toxicology study that did not determine fertility, mouse testes weight and sperm motility were reduced at a dose of 1200 mg/kg/day.
 In both studies, the no effect level was 750 mg/kg/day, corresponding to approximately 2.6 times the human equivalent dosage of 350 mg four times a day, based on a body surface area comparison.

 The significance of these findings for human fertility is not known.

 Aspirin: Administration of aspirin for 68 weeks in the feed of rats was not carcinogenic.
 In the Ames Salmonella assay, aspirin was not mutagenic; however, aspirin did induce chromosome aberrations in cultured human fibroblasts.
 Aspirin has been shown to inhibit ovulation in rats (see Pregnancy).

 It is not known whether Carisoprodol, Aspirin and Codeine Phosphate can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Adequate animal reproduction studies have not been conducted with Carisoprodol, Aspirin and Codeine Phosphate.
 Carisoprodol, Aspirin and Codeine Phosphate should be given to a pregnant woman only if clearly needed.